 But it seems content is pulled directly from an RSS feed and styled locally.
 This makes it easier for publishers because they aren’t writing unique content for Facebook, but rather giving Facebook users a different experience for existing content.

 Articles may be shared directly from users or from the Facebook page itself.
 Instant Articles are denoted with a small lightning bolt icon in the top-right corner of the post thumbnail.
-This is very similar to Google’s AMP so there’s genuine reason for confusion.
+This is very similar to Google’s AMP so there’s a genuine reason for confusion.

 Although speed does help the user it’s also valuable to publishers.
-This is why everything from speed to number of page visits can be tracked via Facebook analytics.
+This is why everything from speed to a number of page visits can be tracked via Facebook analytics.
 Instant Articles data can even be imported to other analytics suites via FB’s API service.